Chaining calls (Sessions)

 Add the following lines to the top of the example file.
 (Get your API key from your Organisation Settings page)

-Instead of replacing your model call with humanloop.chat()
+Instead of replacing your model call with humanloop.chat()you can

 useful for use cases that leverage custom models not yet supported natively by